vmware-archive/terraforming-gcp/terraforming-pas/ReadMe.md

 terraform output env_dns_zone_name_servers

 #  use this output to create an NS record

-sleep 120 # to avoid Negative DNS Cacheing
+#  to avoid Negative DNS Cacheing wait 2 minutes

 # Configure Ops Manager and Tiles =========================